As part of the Corporate Governance Framework, the following principles apply on accountability and audit:

-Principle 11 and 12: Audit and Risk Management Committee and Internal Controls
+Principle 12: Audit Committee

 The ARMC has the explicit authority to investigate matters within its terms of reference.
-It has full access to and cooperation of the Manager, full discretion to invite any director of GIL or any executive officer of the Manager to its meetings, and reasonable resources to discharge its functions properly.
+It has full access to and cooperation of the Manager, full discretion to invite any director of GIL or any executive officer of the Manager to its meetings and reasonable resources to discharge its functions properly.
 It is empowered to:

-- retain external counsel, accountants, or others to advise the ARMC or to assist in the conduct of an investigation;
+- retain external counsel, accountants, or others to advise the ARMC or to assist in the conduct of an investigation

-- meet with the officers of the Group, external auditors, or external counsel, as necessary.
+- meet with the officers of the Group, external auditors, or external counsel, as necessary

 The ARMC assists the Board in fulfilling its oversight responsibilities for the financial reporting process, the system of internal controls, the audit process, the compliance monitoring process and risk management.